varletjs/axle/README.md

 ## Vue Composition API

-Axle provides the usage of Vue Composition API style, which encapsulates the `loading status`, `error status`, `upload and download progress` of the request, `return data`, `error retry`, `lifecycle`, etc., And inherit all the configuration of `axios`.
+Axle provides the usage of Vue Composition API style, which encapsulates the `loading status`, `error status`, `upload and download progress` of the request, `return data`, `lifecycle`, etc., And inherit all the configuration of `axios`.

 ```html
 <script setup>